Veterans Services About FAQ Impact License News Check Your Eligibility

 Impact License Qualification

-We help veterans and social equity applicants document their 4-of-7 criteria, structure 66% qualifying ownership, and navigate the Cannabis Equity Business Loan Program.
+We help veterans and social equity applicants document their two-part qualification — geographic residency prong and personal criteria — structure 66% qualifying ownership, and navigate the Cannabis Equity Business Loan Fund.

 Veterans & Equity